Propagative oscillations in co-directional polariton waveguide couplers

 Now, in order to demonstrate the polariton dynamics in the co-directional coupler devices experimentally, we have performed energy- and time-resolved streak camera measurements using two devices with gap sizes of 200\,nm and 500\,nm.
 Using a streak camera with an overall time resolution of 10 ps, the PL has been measured up to 150 ps after the laser beam excites the structure at t=0.
 However, due to the fast dynamics of polaritons in this sample, the polariton propagation is only shown up to ∼30 ps.
 The respective intensity patterns are plotted in Figs.~\ref{fig5} (a)-(c) and (d)-(f).\\ In Fig.~\ref{fig5} (a) at t=0\,ps, we observe the laser excitation spot on the lower left input coupler from where polaritons are repulsively expelled into the coupling region.
 At t=12\,ps, the polaritons have finished the first full oscillation in the upper waveguide and are back in the lower one.
 Finally, after approximately 30\,ps, the polariton population has dissipated after a propagation length of ~100\,$\mu$m, underlining the excellent quality of the patterned microcavity structure.
-The oscillation frequency is $\sim 20\,\mu \text{m}$ in excellent agreement with the theoretical model.
-Fig.~\ref{fig5} (d)-(f) shows the temporal evolution in a system with a much larger gap of 500\,nm.
-In this case, while there is some evanescent coupling to the upper waveguide, no pronounced oscillatory behavior is observed, again in excellent agreement with the theory presented in Fig.~\ref{fig4}.\\ From the experiments as well as from the theoretical model, we can infer that a variation in the coupling strength ultimately allows for a change of the oscillation frequency.
+The oscillation period is $\sim 20\,\mu \text{m}$ in excellent agreement with the theoretical model.
+Figs.~\ref{fig5} (d)-(f) shows the temporal evolution in a system with a much larger gap of 500\,nm.
+In this case, while there is some evanescent coupling to the upper waveguide, no pronounced oscillatory behavior is observed, again in excellent agreement with the theory presented in Fig.~\ref{fig4}.\\ From the experiments as well as from the theoretical model, we can infer that a variation in the coupling strength ultimately allows for a change of the oscillation period.
 This can now be used to choose the output-port of the polariton flow due to a specifically tailored channel length and etch depth.
 Fig.~\ref{fig6} shows the results of the experiments.
 We have used similar couplers with 200\,nm and 300\,nm gap size respectively, but with a reduced coupler region length of 20\,$\mu$m.
-While (a) shows the polariton flow leaving predominantly through the lower outcoupler, the larger gap (weaker coupling and larger oscillation length) in (b) shows predominant coupling to the upper arm.
+While (a) shows the polariton flow leaving predominantly through the left outcoupler, the larger gap (weaker coupling and larger oscillation length) in (b) shows predominant coupling to the right arm.
+In (c) the normalized line-profiles are plotted for Figs.~\ref{fig6}(a,b) at $x=28\,\mu$m.
+A clear change in output is visible and can be characterized by the ratio of the integrated routed intensities.
+These were extracted as 1.9 and 3.1 for Figs.~\ref{fig6}(a,b), respectively. \add{Another way of changing the output port is by changing the energy of the polariton condensate.
+The emissions of a condensate for three different energies ranging from 1.592-1.594\,eV are shown in Figs.~\ref{fig6}(d-f).
+Changing the condensate propagation energy by 2\,meV, a change of the intensity from left to right can be observed.
+This shift is underlined by the line profiles in Fig.~\ref{fig6}(g).
+The detailed change of coupling lengths and the numerically calculated values for Figs.~\ref{fig6}(d-f) are depicted in the Fig.~\ref{fig6}(h). }